joedefen/subshop/docs/ss-fetch-sync-subs.md

 * `--todo`: work down the TODO list (see "todo" subcommand) rather than {targets}
 * `-d/--days`: only process videos newer than a given number of days

-Note, generating reference subtitles is usually a byproduct of `subshop dos`, but that might be limited by quota or outages and pre-generating the reference subtitles can speed the eventual download-and-sync operation whether done manually or in the backgrond.
+Note, generating reference subtitles is usually a byproduct of `subshop dos`, but that might be limited by quota or outages and pre-generating the reference subtitles can speed the eventual download-and-sync operation whether done manually or in the background.

 ### subshop grep {targets} # find patterns in subtitles
 Used to verify what ads would be removed if run on the current, external subtitles for the targeted videos, and optionally remove the matching subtitles.
 With `-g`, you can specify an ad hoc pattern;  with `-G`, you can apply the configured regexes.
 You can specify both `-g` and `-G`, and if you specify neither, then `-G` is assumed.